|

 SP [distance]

-Space vertically by distance.
-Multiple SP calls in
+Space downward by distance.
+Multiple SP calls in sequence

-sequence produces only the largest of the specified
+produce only the largest of the specified distances.
+SP

 (followed by \c if desired to prevent a break) on a text